Foibe massacres: Re-emergence of the issue

-For several Italian historians these killings were the beginning of organized ethnic cleansing.
+These killings were the beginning of organized against local Italians (Istrian Italians and Dalmatian Italians).
 Silvio Berlusconi's coalition government brought the issue back into open discussion.
-The Italian Parliament (with the support of the vast majority of the represented parties) made February 10 National Memorial Day of the Exiles and Foibe, first celebrated in 2005 with exhibitions and observances throughout Italy (especially in Trieste).
+The Italian Parliament (with the support of the vast majority of the represented parties) made 10 February National Memorial Day of the Exiles and Foibe, first celebrated in 2005 with exhibitions and observances throughout Italy (especially in Trieste).
 The occasion is held in memory of innocents killed and forced to leave their homes, with little support from their home country.
 In Carlo Azeglio Ciampi's words: "Time has come for thoughtful remembrance to take the place of bitter resentment."
 Moreover, for the first time, leaders from the Italian left, such as Walter Veltroni, visited the Basovizza foiba and admitted the culpability of the Left in covering up the subject for decades.